adabo/Beginner_Programmer-s_Toolkit/README.md

 - Python
 - C++

-Write and save your code.
+Save your code.
 From the menu bar open "Tools" and click "Go".
 SciTE will attempt to run (or compile first if C++) the code.
 A new output pane will open on the right side.
 All input/output information will be displayed in output pane: